Skip to Main Content

 1 Are You Ready?
 Private Health Insurance Exchanges are Looming

-To understand the prevalence of this tradeoff effect, Accenture engaged consumers in a mock private health insurance exchange experience to explore the decisions employees would make while enrolling for benefits.
+To understand the prevalence of this tradeoff effect, Accenture engaged consumers in a mock private HIX experience to explore the decisions employees would make while enrolling for benefits.

 3 Kaiser Family Foundation Employer Health Benefits Annual Survey 2013